-At PEX Summer Fest five years ago, Geri Omni envisioned a group of women performing a tribal dance before the effigy burn.
-Inspired by the talented, strong and communal integrity of the PEX community, she invited women of PEX to join, asking them to share a pivotal experience of their life and create a movement around that experience.
+At PEX Summer Fest in 2011, Geri Omni envisioned a group of women performing a tribal dance before the effigy burn.
+Inspired by the talented, strong and communal integrity of the PEX community, she invited women of PEX to join, asking them to share a pivotal experience from their life and create a movement around that experience.
 The movements are choreographed into a dance that honors each woman’s experience and story.

 That same year, at the Summerfest campground, a bridge was built across the lake, connecting Meso Creso closer to the rest of the festival for the first time.
 As Geri marveled at this simple yet genius addition, she also realized that bridge building is the key to- well, everything, and Setu (meaning ‘bridge’) Tribe was born.